 Some hospitals will allow you to negotiate your bills and can help you set up a payment plan that will make monthly payments more manageable.
 Don’t be shy—be honest with your hospital’s billing department about what you can and can’t afford to pay.

 4. Find charities that help pay medical bills

-If you’re still unsure how to get help paying medical bills, there are not-for-profit organisations devoted to helping people with specific medical conditions.
-Take a look at a list of health charities and not-for-profits to see if any apply to you.
-These organisations can be especially helpful if you have a chronic condition that requires ongoing assistance.
+If you’re still unsure how to get help paying medical bills, there are nonprofit organizations devoted to helping people with specific medical conditions.
+Take a look at a list of health charities and nonprofits to see if any apply to you.
+These organizations can be especially helpful if you have a chronic condition that requires ongoing assistance.